leekelleher/umbraco-environment-indicator/README.md

 If you want to modify the default colours, you can do this by editing the `/App_Plugins/CmsEnvironmentIndicator/js/cms-environment-indicator.js` script.
 You'll find a JavaScript array called `config`, there you can modify the existing colours and/or add new hostname/colour combinations.
 The hostnames are defined as Regular Expressions, so don't forget to escape any dots, etc.

-## Known issues

-* At present, the colour-overlay for the favicon does not work with Internet Explorer, (tested up to IE10).
-The stripe on the avatar (top-left) will still appear.

 ---

 ## Contributing to this project